Welcome to the Hill Lab

 neuronNeurodegenerative diseases such as Alzheimer’s and Parkinson’s disease have an increasing prevalence amongst our ageing population.

-Our lab is also interested in extracellular vesicles such as exosomes and microvesicles as vehicles for the transfer of misfolded proteins between cells.
-We also investigate the RNA content of these vesicles using next generation sequencing and have used this to develop potential diagnostics for prion and Alzheimer’s diseases.
+Our lab is also interested in extracellular vesicles as vehicles for transferring misfolded proteins between cells.
+We also investigate the RNA content of these vesicles using next-generation sequencing and have used this to develop potential diagnostics for neurodegenerative diseases.

-The lab is based at the La Trobe Institute for Molecular Science, at La Trobe University in Melbourne, Australia.
+The lab is based at the Institute for Health and Sport at Victoria University in Melbourne, Australia.

 In 2021, the lab achieved Green Level certification (top level!) by MyGreenLab and was recertified at Level Green in April, 2023.